orcalinux/chip8-emulator/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute it as per the terms of the license.

----

-## Acknowledgements

--   **CHIP-8**: Thanks to the original creators for designing a simple yet powerful virtual machine.
--   **SDL2 Community**: For providing a robust library for multimedia handling.
--   **Open-Source Contributors**: For their invaluable contributions to the tools and libraries that make projects like this possible.